Spoon University Logo

 Spoon University

-Wine tears (or legs) can actually tell us a lot about the wine we drink.
+Wine tears (or sometimes called legs) can actually tell us a lot about the wine we drink.
 Despite common myth, wine tears are not an indicator of the quality of wine.
 However, there is a direct correlation with wine tears and alcohol content.
 Because alcohol has a lower surface tension than water, droplets will run down the side of the glass.

 That being said, there is a difference between low alcohol wines, high alcohol wines, and even drinks with a stronger alcohol content, like tequila or rum.